dmcgoldrick/17-antiviral-COVID19-siRNA/README.md

-# 17 specific siRNA hitting 9 loci of SARS_CoV-2 - the cause of COVID-19 reduced to 9 globally confirmed candidates 20200702
+# Specific siRNA hitting 9 loci of SARS_CoV-2 - the cause of COVID-19
 An RNAi pipeline is applied to the genome of the positive sense RNA, SARS-like corona virus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2; Wuhan-HU-1 NC_045512).
 This is the cause of COVID-19.
 I found 17 best candidate siRNA sequences potentially useful for nebulization therapy.

 # Methods